-4. The District is not precluded from retaining a student who performs satisfactorily on reading and/or mathematics STAAR.
+- 4. The District is not precluded from retaining a student who performs satisfactorily on reading and/or mathematics STAAR. - Students serviced through Special Education Program will follow SSI guidelines as stipulated in the GPC manual.

 GRADING HIGH SCHOOL

 I. Grading